percona/everest-doc/docs/install/install_everest_helm_charts.md

         To launch the Percona Everest UI and create your first database cluster, go to your localhost IP address [http://127.0.0.1:8080](http://127.0.0.1:8080).

-5. The default username for logging into the Everest UI is `admin`.
-You can set a different default admin password by using the `server.initialAdminPassword` parameter during installation.

-    The default `admin` password is stored in plain text.
-It is highly recommended to update the password using `everestctl` to ensure that the passwords are hashed.

-    To access detailed information on user management, see the [manage users in Percona Everest](../administer/manage_users.md#update-the-password) section.

 5. Deploy additional database namespaces: